Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-plugins-to-ui.md

 ---

 With custom background jobs or automations, the goal is to have it available in the web interface, so you and your users don't need to use the command line at all.
 We've built support for easily adding to the web interface.

+Based on whether your have created a background job, a script, or an automation, adding it to the UI only involves creating a yaml file and placing it in the correct directory.

 :::info
 You should have already added your plugin's Python code to your Pioreactor by some method presented [here](/developer-guide/intro-plugins).
 :::

+## Background jobs and scripts

 ### Adding a custom background job to the list of activities